 The New York Review of Books is committed to protecting your privacy.
 In order to fully understand your rights, we encourage you to read this privacy statement.
 This policy covers your communications through this site with The New York Review of Books magazine, New York Review Books, and The Reader’s Catalog.
 Please direct questions regarding this statement to email@example.com.

-The New York Review of Books gathers information from members and visitors via subscription purchases, online book orders, voluntary registration on our website or email newsletter and marketing lists, cookie technology, and IP addresses.
+The New York Review of Books gathers information from subscribers and visitors via subscription purchases, online book orders, voluntary registration on our website or email newsletter and marketing lists, cookie technology, and IP addresses.

 IP address: An IP address is a number that is assigned to your computer automatically when you use the Internet.
-When you visit a particular Web page on the The New York Review of Books site, our server logs your IP address.
-We may log IP addresses for the purposes of systems administration, or to report information in aggregate form to our retail partners and advertisers (e.g., how many visitors logged in to our Web site) in a form that is not personally identifying.
+When you visit a particular web page on The New York Review of Bookssite, our server logs your IP address.
+We may log IP addresses for the purposes of systems administration, or to report information in aggregate form to our retail partners and advertisers (e.g., how many visitors logged in to our website) in a form that is not personally identifying.
 If you are accessing the website via an Institutional Subscription, we also use IP addresses to identify access levels to nybooks.com.

 What are my options to control the use of my personal information?

 Most browsers can be configured to reject cookies or alert you when cookies are being sent.
-You may cancel your registration to The New York Review of Books and/or request the removal of your personal information from our member records by sending email to email@example.com .
-We will send an email to confirm your request.
-After you respond, we will remove your information from our database.
+You may cancel your registration to The New York Review of Books and/or request the removal of your personal information from our records by sending an email to email@example.com .
+We will reply to your email to confirm your request.
+After you respond affirmatively, we will remove your information from our database.
 Residual information may remain in our archives and records, but this information will not be used for a commercial purpose.
-We reserve the right to maintain information on registered members who have violated our terms and conditions, or who have had their access to The New York Review of Books blocked, in order to detect repeat offenders.
+We reserve the right to maintain information on registered users who have violated our terms and conditions, or who have had their access to The New York Review of Books blocked, in order to detect repeat offenders.

 What else should I know about my privacy?

 Currently, we do not have forums, chat rooms, or other user-posted content.
 If we add such features in the future, you should be aware that if you voluntarily disclose personal information online in a public area, that information might be collected and used by others.
 We do not control the actions of our visitors and registered users.
-If you disclose personal information in a forum or any other publicly accessible place on the The New York Review of Books site, you do so at your own risk and you understand that your information may be collected and used by others.
+If you disclose personal information in a forum or any other publicly accessible place on The New York Review of Books site, you do so at your own risk and you understand that your information may be collected and used by others.

 Please remember that protection of your privacy begins with you.
 You are solely responsible for maintaining the secrecy of any password you use to register, and you should always be careful and responsible whenever disclosing information online.

-The The New York Review of Books Web site may contain links to other sites, operated by third parties, that we think may be of interest to you.
-The New York Review of Books encourages third parties to follow appropriate privacy standards and policies, but is not responsible for the actions of those third parties, the content of their web sites, or any practices they may follow, and we encourage you to read the privacy policies of any other websites you might visit.
+The New York Review of Books website and newsletters may contain links to other sites operated by third parties.
+The New York Review of Books is not responsible for the actions of those third parties, the content of their websites, or any practices they may follow, and we encourage you to read the privacy policies of any other websites you might visit.